 In 2003, TNC's global office developed a series of ecoregional planning standards based on nearly eight years of lessons learned across the organization.
 These standards represent a minimum set of components and analyses that constitute an acceptable plan within TNC.
 The1998 Hawai‘i Ecoregional Plan did not meet the minimum criteria, because standards emerged after the Hawai‘i plan was complete.
-Bringing the 1998 plan up to internal standards was the primary impetus of the second iteration analysis and terrestrial ecoregional assessment, completed in 2006.
+Bringing the 1998 plan up to internal standards was the primary impetus of this ecoregional assessment, completed in 2006.
 In 2008 a coastal assessment was completed, creating a portfolio of coastal sites as an addendum to this terrestrial ecoregional assessment.
-Addition of marine conservation targets are currently underway.Continue to Ecoregional Description
+In 2015, this plan was realigned to global priorities and archived.
+It serves here as an archive of our planning process and as an information resource on the Hawaiian High Islands Ecoregion.Continue to Ecoregional Description

 Functioning, viable native ecological systems of the Hawaiian High Islands Ecoregion comprise our current focus.

 Federal, state, and private partners are involved in ecoregional planning.

 |Partners of the 1998 Ecoregional Plan |

 These agencies and organizations were actively involved in the 1998 planning process:

 Alien species, such as feral ungulates, are a prevailing threat to native ecosystems in Hawai‘i.